Support HRCBM: Please donate Now

 from Ghilachari camp under Naniachar Thana raided the house of Suresh Mohan

-Chakma s/o Phedera Chakma in the village of Choichari.
-The victim was groaning with
+Chakma s/o Phedera Chakma in the

 high fever with an intravenous drip set up when the arrest was made.
 However,